Triacylglycerols: 2. Biosynthesis and Metabolism

 In addition, a substantial proportion in some species is synthesised by a flux through the membrane phospholipid phosphatidylcholine, produced by both the eukaryotic and prokaryotic pathways with differing positional distributions (see our web-page on galactosyldiacylglycerols), in which diacylglycerols are generated by the action of a phosphatidate phosphatase as an intermediate.
 Direct transfer of one fatty acid from phosphatidylcholine to diacylglycerol by the action of the phospholipid:1,2-diacyl-sn-glycerol-acyltransferase (PDAT) enzyme also occurs, possibly to remove damaged or unusual membrane components.
 As phosphatidylcholine undergoes extensive remodelling and its fatty acid components are subject to modification, for example by desaturation to form linoleic and linolenic acids, the compositions and especially the positional distributions of triacylglycerols produced in this way can be very different from those synthesised by the ‘classical’ pathways.
 Phosphatidylcholine may also function as a carrier for the trafficking of acyl groups between organelles and membrane subdomains, and it has been suggested that an assembly of interacting enzymes may facilitate the transfer of polyunsaturated fatty acids from this phospholipid to triacylglycerols in seeds.

-As triacylglycerol synthesis continues, oil droplets accumulate between the leaflets of the endoplasmic reticulum and are surrounded by a monolayer of phospholipids and proteins, which in Arabidopsis include oleosins, a caleosin, a steroleosin, a putative aquaporin and a glycosylphosphatidylinositol-anchored protein.
+As triacylglycerol synthesis continues, oil droplets accumulate between the leaflets of the endoplasmic reticulum and are surrounded by a monolayer of phospholipids, sterols, and proteins, which in Arabidopsis include oleosins, a caleosin, a steroleosin, a putative aquaporin and a glycosylphosphatidylinositol-anchored protein.
 These eventually “bud off” from the endoplasmic reticulum with their monolayer of phospholipids and proteins and are released into the cytosol by a yet-to-be defined mechanism.

 At the onset of germination, water is absorbed and lipases are activated.
 The process of lipolysis begins at the surface of oil bodies, where the oleosins, which are the most abundant structural proteins, are believed to serve to assist the docking of lipases.
 They also control the size and stability of lipid droplets in seeds.
 A number of lipases have been cloned from various plant species and are typical α/β-hydrolases, with a conserved catalytic triad of Ser, His, and Asp or Glu as in patatin (an especially abundant lipolytic protein in potatoes), which are able to hydrolyse triacylglycerols but not phospho- or galactolipids.
 The most important of these is believed to be the 'sugar-dependent lipase 1 (SDP1)', which is a patatin-like lipase similar to the mammalian adipose triacylglycerol lipase discussed above, and is located on the surface of the oil body.
 This is active mainly against triacylglycerols to generate diacylglycerols, but presumably works in conjunction with di- and monoacylglycerol lipases to generate free fatty acids and glycerol.